grippy/tempest/README.md

 # Acknowledgements

 - The first couple of iterations of this project involved threads and mpsc channels.
-Let's just say they weren't pretty :) I knew about Actix but didn't quite understand how to structure a project the way I envisioned.
+Let's just say they weren't pretty :) I knew about `Actix` but didn't quite understand how to structure a project the way I envisioned.
 I have a tremendous appreciation for this framework now (especially after trying to roll my own).
-Many thanks to all the developers who've taken Actix to where it is today.
-Eventually, I will find the time to work on the missing Actix book chapters!
+Many thanks to all the developers who've taken `Actix` to where it is today.
+Eventually, I will find the time to work on the missing book chapters!

 - Secondly, `Dipstick` provided much inspiration for how the `Metrics` code ended up (especially with how metrics eventually passed to targets).